2021-2023: Wild Animals and the Law

 Organize an information table on campus to raise awareness about issues relating to Wild Animals and the Law.
 We can provide free tabling materials that include newsletters, stickers, brochures (such as our Captive Animals & the Law brochure), posters, and event materials, such as a banner, tablecloth, and sign to help with your event.

 Host a speaker, debate, panel, or even a symposium or conference on Wild Animals and the Law.
 You can request an Animal Legal Defense Fund attorney as a speaker for your event.

 Attend the Animal Legal Defense Fund Student Convention & Animal Law Conference

-Join us for this year’s virtual Animal Legal Defense Fund Student Convention on Saturday, September 25, 2021!
-You’ll have the opportunity to receive career advice from leaders in the animal law field and network with law students from schools across the country.
+Join us for this year’s virtual and in-person Animal Legal Defense Fund Student Convention on November 4, 2022!
+You’ll have the opportunity to receive career advice from leaders in farmed animal protection law, learn from students presenting on the topic of farmed animals and natural disasters, and network with fellow students from across the country.
 Registration is free for law students.

-You also won’t want to miss the virtual Animal Law Conference on October 15-17, 2021!
-The theme of the conference is Transforming Our Relationship with Animals.
-The Conference is co-presented by Animal Legal Defense Fund and the Center for Animal Law Studies at Lewis & Clark Law School.
-Active student chapters (those that submit their officer updates) will receive a code for free registration for the event.
+You also won’t want to miss the Animal Law Conference on November 4-6, 2022!
+The event will be held in Portland, Oregon and available to attend online and is co-presented by the Animal Legal Defense Fund and the Center for Animal Law Studies at Lewis & Clark Law School.

 When planning a speaker panel or other event, we encourage you to look for opportunities to team up with other student groups.
 This will bring a wider audience to your event.
 Here are some groups and topics with cross-over potential: